ttakao/ttakao/README.md

 ## JOBS
 - Working for some Enterprise Software company
-- Working for my small company 'Mind Craft Ltd.' Which is electric devices for alternate medicine.<br/>
+- Working for my small company 'Mind Craft Ltd.' Which is a electric devices maker for alternate medicine.<br/>
   If you have interesting for Orgon, Radionics, Rife Therapy, I have some definit answers.
-- Working for my small drone maker on the water 'SeaCat' My major interest is releted professional fishing.
+- Working for my small drone maker on the water.
+The company name is 'SeaCat' My major interest is releted to professional fishing.
-- Working for internet radio system.
+- Working for internet radio system.(Under investigation)

 ## Interest
--
+- Cooking.
+Now I am leaning how to bake bread.